syrianarchive/syrianarchive-investigations/investigations/Zardana.md

 *The impact site according to the photos*

 ![](/assets/investigations/zardana/image7.jpg)
-*The locations of the attack, and Saad bin Mu'adh mosque*
+*The locations of the attack which was close to the Saad bin Mu'adh mosque as located above*

-Qasioun News Agency also published a [video report](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DUNoVvij0Eqs&sa=D&ust=1538476154385000) in which one of those injured during the airstrike was interviewed.
-They stated: "After the Iftar meal, we heard a huge explosion sound and we saw a bright flash.
-Due to this explosion, a three-storey building was utterly destroyed.
-I lost seven or eight members of my family, along with more than 30 other victims."
+Qasioun News Agency also published a [video](https://www.youtube.com/watch?v%3DUNoVvij0Eqs&sa=D&ust=1538476154385000) in which one of injured as a result of the airstrike was interviewed.
+He said: "After the Iftar meal, we heard a huge explosion sound and we saw a bright flash.
+Due to this explosion, a three floors building was utterly destroyed.
+I lost seven or eight members of my family.
+More than 30 other victims and the number of injured is not known yet."

-Step News Agency published a video [showing rescue operations and the search for survivors](https://www.google.com/url?q=https://www.youtube.com/watch?v%3D-XrXN4jTvAk&sa=D&ust=1538476154386000) by Civil Defense members after the airstrikes.

-SY Plus agency published a video report [in which one of the survivors of the airstrikes was interviewed](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DB_E0k0cBOf8&sa=D&ust=1538476154386000).
-The survivor stated: "After the Iftar meal, we went to work in our shops, and suddenly we saw a bright flash when airstrike took place.
-We tried to hide during this attack, which killed and injured people, in addition to the creating destruction and dust.
+SY Plus agency published a video [in which one of the witnesses of the airstrikes was interviewed](https://www.youtube.com/watch?v%3DB_E0k0cBOf8&sa=D&ust=1538476154386000).
+The witness said that: "After the Iftar meal, we went to work in our shops, and suddenly we saw a bright flash when the airstrike took place.
+We tried to hide during this attack which killed and injured many people, in addition to destroying residential buildings.
 We started to help those injured and extract them from under the rubble and transfer them to the cars to be taken to the hospital.
-Then, the Civil Defense team came to rescue the injured, and the second strike occurred, which had a higher number of casualties than the first."
+Then, the Civil Defense team came to rescue the injured, and the second strike occurred, which had a higher number of casualties than the first one."

-A [report published by Aleppo Today](https://www.google.com/url?q=https://www.facebook.com/HalabTodayTV/videos/2247042018646557/&sa=D&ust=1538476154387000) contains interviews with a few of the witnesses of the two airstrikes.
+A [report published by Aleppo Today](https://www.facebook.com/HalabTodayTV/videos/2247042018646557/&sa=D&ust=1538476154387000) contains interviews with a few of the witnesses of the two airstrikes.
 The Aleppo Today correspondent stated that the attack was committed by a [Sukhoi Su-24 aircraft](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Sukhoi_Su-24&sa=D&ust=1538476154388000), which carried out two air strikes.
 One of the airstrikes used thermobaric rockets that destroyed an entire neighborhood, created a crater depth of 10 meters and caused the death of more than 35 victims and more than 80 injured.
 This included womenj, children and members of the Civil Defense.

 ![](/assets/investigations/zardana/image5.png)